-A comprehensive understanding of your entire value stream sheds light on where you can achieve quick operational wins.
+A comprehensive understanding of your entire value stream sheds light on where you can achieve quick operational wins and enables you to build a digital transformation framework.
 Work with your teams to identify the correct problems to solve and the right partner for your Industry 4.0 goals.

 Including factory teams in the vendor selection process helps you start off on the right foot during implementation, ensuring early buy-in for a platform your employees selected.
 As factory employee enthusiasm and quick wins make their way to upper management, you’ll gain momentum for larger IIoT initiatives and true transformation.